 If you’ve heard of this town in China, chances are, you’ve flown through it.
 Home to XiamenAir, the port city exhibits some of the charm of Old China, but many people flock to the city to see Kulangsu island.
 Deemed a UNESCO heritage site in 2017, it exhibits a fusion of architectural styles, combining sandy beaches with European-style mansions.
 Historically, it was an important site for Sino-foreign exchange.
 These days, you can pick up some delicious seafood on the traffic-free island, visit the world’s largest piano museum, or see some of its 600 heritage buildings.
 With a 283% increase in bookings through Airbnb over the last year, you won’t be the only visitors seeking a slice of Xiamen.

 The good news is that Xiamen has a massive range of accommodations available.
 Whether you want a budget-friendly stay in the city or a gorgeous modern lodging on Kulangsu itself, there is something to suit everyone.
-If you’re into an awkward round bed and a tub in the bedroom, you’re catered for, too.

 Check out more listings in Xiamen here.